harsh13virdi/archinstallscript/README.md

 # archinstallscript

-A simple Bash script to automate installation of Arch Linux
+A simple Bash script that sets up a customized Arch Linux environment.